sachit288/SocialMedia_backend/Social_Media_Backend/readme.md

 # Problem Statement

 - Build APIs for a social media platform in NodeJS
-- The API should support features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post
+- The API supports features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post
 - Design the database schema and implement in MongoDB

 ### **API Endpoints**